keita-dc/FlatironProject4/README.md

-# Taxi in DC -To tip or not to tip: That is the question
+# Taxi in DC -To tip or not to tip, that is the question

 ## Objectives
 We analyze the taxi trips data in DC.
 We aim to figure out what determine the fare and tips.